hashicorp/packer/website/source/docs/extending/plugins.html.md

 3. The `%APPDATA%/packer.d/plugins` if `%APPDATA%` is defined (windows)

 4. The `%USERPROFILE%/packer.d/plugins` if `%USERPROFILE%` is defined (windows)

-4. The current working directory.
+5. The current working directory.

 The valid types for plugins are:

+-   `pre-processor` - A pre-processor responsible for setting up a environment before a builder is run.

 -   `builder` - Plugins responsible for building images for a specific platform.